Please provide your zip code to see plans in your area.

 Income limits: The income limit is $1,215 a month for a one person household and $1,643 a month for a two person household.

 If only one spouse needs Medicaid, the income limit for single applicants is used – and usually only the applicant’s income is counted.

 Asset limits: The asset limit is $4,000 for a one person household and $8,000 for a two person household.
 If only one spouse has Medicaid, the other spouse can keep up to $148,620.

 Eligibility rules for Medicaid LTSS programs differ from other Medicaid benefits when only one spouse is applying.
 When this occurs, only the applying spouse’s income is counted.
 (Normally with Medicaid benefits, the income of both spouses is counted – regardless of who is applying.)

 If only one spouse has Medicaid, spousal impoverishment rules allow the other spouse to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income (along with resource and housing allowances).
 These rules only apply when one spouse needs Medicaid nursing home care or HCBS, and the other spouse doesn’t receive any Medicaid benefits.

-In Nebraska in 2020, these spousal impoverishment rules allow community spouses to keep:
+In Nebraska in 2022, these spousal impoverishment rules allowed community spouses to keep:

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets so they qualify for Medicaid.
 To curb these asset transfers, federal law requires states to penalize applicants for Medicaid nursing home care who have given away or transferred assets for less than their value.
 States can choose to also have a penalty period for HCBS.
 Medicaid will not pay for LTSS during this period.